iluwatar/java-design-patterns/identity-field/README.md

 title: Identity-Field
 folder: identity-field
 permalink: /patterns/identity-fields/
-categories: Object-Relational Structural
+categories: Structural
 tags:
-- Identity-Field
+- Data access
 ---

 ## Intent
 Saves a database ID field in an object to maintain an identity between an in-memory object and a database row.

-Representing the Identity Field in an Object:
+### Representing the Identity Field in an Object:

 The simplest form of Identity Field is a field that matches the type of key in the database.
 Thus, if you use a simple integral key, an integral field will work very nicely.